 There are three crimes that trigger the implied consent law in Virginia:

 To be clear, you have the choice to refuse to submit to a breathalyzer test.
-If you do so, a police officer will then inform you of the details of implied consent an outline the penalties you will face for refusing to submit to a breathalyzer test.
+If you do so, a police officer will then inform you of the details of implied consent and outline the penalties you will face for refusing to submit to a breathalyzer test.
 This could result in:

 If you or somebody you care about has been arrested for DUI in Virginia, please seek legal assistance as soon as possible.
-At Randall Page, P.C., we are ready to help residents in and around the Courtland, Suffolk, Emporia, Lawrenceville areas.
+At Randall, Page & Bruch, P.C., we are ready to help residents in and around the Courtland, Suffolk, Emporia, Lawrenceville areas.
 Our attorneys will conduct a complete investigation into the case against you in an effort to get the charges reduced or dismissed.
 We will analyze the facts of the case and work to determine the best path forward in your situation, even if you did not submit to a breath or blood test after your arrest.
 You can contact our Virginia DUI attorneys for a free consultation of your case by clicking here or by calling 757-517-8956.